 Want More Creamy Vegan Recipes?

-- Cashew Ranch Dressing
+- Vegan Cashew Ranch Dressing

-- Sunflower Seed Vegan Cream Cheese
+- Vegan Cream Cheese (Made with sunflower seeds!)

-- Zesty Cauliflower Cheese Sauce
+- Zesty Vegan Cauliflower Cheese Sauce

 Vegan Broccoli Cheddar Soup